-When you think of Alaska, you probably think of glaciers and whales and all of the amazing photos you’re going to go home with.
+When you think of Alaska, you probably think of glaciers and whales and all of the amazing photos you’re going to go home with, and the amazing Juneau tours you experienced!
 But don’t forget to stop and smell the fresh cooking, fresh baking, and even the freshly brewed beer.

 Of course, you must eat a fresh catch in Juneau.
 The fish is brought in from docks only blocks away from basically any place you go.
 Read on to find the greatest food and drinks in Alaska’s capital city.

 Juneau’s best eats are some of the oldest in Alaska.
 One prime example is the historic Gold Room in the Westmark Baranof Hotel, which has been serving fine meals since the 1930s.
 This is “fine dining” in Juneau — the service is excellent, the food absolutely outstanding… the halibut is supreme, and the crab legs come out on a platter and are sometimes as long as two FEET!

 Located in the heart of downtown Juneau, The Rookery Cafe vies for top place in many restaurant reviews.
 You can find fantastic pastries, great coffee, and excellent salads, wraps, calzones, and pizza.
 In the bakery department, you can have fresh croissants, danish, cinnamon rolls and scones, as well as a variety of cookies, artisan cupcakes and other delicious desserts made daily.

 Speaking of bakeries, everyone always loves Silverbow, the state’s oldest operating bakery.
 It’s located in the Silverbow building (imagine that!).
 You can get a great breakfast, lunch, or coffee.
 They still use their original sourdough starter (it’s more than 100 years old) and were the first traditional bagel maker in Alaska where bagels are boiled and then baked in a revolving tray oven.